GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Conclusion

 The actual reasons that degrade GateKeeper-GPU's overall performance are tied to preprocessing work that has to be carried out for kernel execution.
-As future work, we intend to solve these problems and improve the extra time spent \editedII{on} preparation in order to bring out GateKeeper-GPU's best performance.
+In future work, we intend to solve these problems and improve the extra time spent on the preprocessing to bring out GateKeeper-GPU's best performance.
 In addition, we notice that GateKeeper-GPU mainly utilizes L2 cache with an average hit rate of $86.2\%$ rather than unified/texture L1 cache.
 The hit rate of unified/texture L1 cache is $31.2\%$ on average, which is low.
-Improving cache utilization is another aim for us to enable more efficient kernel activity.
+Improving cache utilization is another aim for enabling more efficient kernel activity.

-GateKeeper-GPU brings many benefits over its original work even though the acceleration is less.
-It also has comparable results with \editedI{similar} tools.
-Having the issues resolved, the \editedI{improvements} can be more \editedI{pronounced}.
+GateKeeper-GPU brings many benefits over its original work, even though the acceleration is less.
+It also has comparable results with similar tools.
+Having the issues resolved, the improvements can be more pronounced.
 Therefore, GateKeeper-GPU is a promising pre-alignment tool with a wide range of platform support owing to its simple design and GPGPU codebase.

 \ifCLASSOPTIONcompsoc